boydpelley/boydpelley/README.md

   <h2>About Me</h2>
   My name is Boyd, I'm a musician and hockey player programming from North Sydney, Nova Scotia.<br/>
   My biggest interests include music, beer and homebrewing, hiking, hockey, and of course programming!<br/><br/>
-  I love collaboration and learning new things, so feel free to send me an email or collaborate on one of my projects!<br/>
 </div>